jundalisay/spblist/content/en/research/smith/wealth-of-nations/book-5/chapter-3c.md

 Such was the government's instability that even these terms procured few purchasers.

-In the reign of Queen Anne, money was borrowed on=
+In the reign of Queen Anne, money was borrowed on:
 - annuities for lives, and
 - annuities for terms of 32, 89, 98, and 99 years